sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Nested ternaries

 A _ternary operator_, or just a ternary, is a short, one-line conditional operator.
-It’s very useful when we want to assign one of two values to a variable.
+It’s useful when we want to assign one of two values to a variable.
 Let’s take this `if` statement as an example:

 ```js
 const caffeineLevel = 25;